awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies.md

 1. On the **Organize accounts** tab, [navigate to](orgs_manage_ous.md#navigate_tree) and select the check box for the root, OU, or account from which you want to detach the policy\.

-1. In the **Details** pane on the right, expand the **CONTROL POLICIES** section to see the list of the currently attached policies\.
+1. In the **Details** pane on the right, expand the **Service control policies** section to see the list of the currently attached policies\.
 The **Source** field tells you where the policy comes from\.
 It can be attached directly to the account or OU, or it could be attached to a parent OU or root\.

-1. Choose the **X** next to the policy that you want to detach\.
+1. Find the policy that you want to detach and choose **Detach**\.
 The list of attached policies is updated with the chosen policy removed\.
 The policy change caused by detaching the policy goes into effect immediately\.
 For example, detaching a SCP immediately affects the permissions of IAM users and roles in the formerly attached account or accounts under the formerly attached root or OU\.

 **To detach a policy from a root, OU, or account \(AWS CLI, AWS API\)**
 You can use one of the following commands to detach a policy: